hipdf.MultiIndex

 copybool, default False

-Whether to ensure that the returned value is not a view on another array.
-Note that copy=False does not ensure that to_cupy() is no-copy.
-Rather, copy=True ensure that a copy is made, even if not strictly necessary.
+Whether to ensure that the returned value is not a view on another array. copy=False does not guarantee a zero-copy conversion, but copy=True guarantees a copy is made.

 na_valueAny, default None